mykolaharmash/hyntax/README.md

 })
 ```

 ## Tokenizer

-Hyntax has tokenizer as a separate module.
-You can use generated tokens on their own or pass them further to a parser to build an AST.
-You can use default Hyntax parser or write a custom one which builds AST for some specific need.
+Hyntax has its tokenizer as a separate module.
+You can use generated tokens on their own or pass them further to a tree costructor to build an AST.

 #### Interface